Rob Reiter

 Sessions

-Since 2020, the Cybersecurity and Infrastructure Security Agency (CISA) and the U.S. Department of Homeland Security (DHS) have published many guidelines and directives regarding hostile vehicle mitigation.
-Panelist will explore the latest best practices for the protection of facilities and crowded public spaces as published by CISA and DHS, relevant federally funded programs and ways the security industry can integrate new technologies into commercial offerings.
+Since 2020, the Cybersecurity and Infrastructure Security Agency Since 2020, the Cybersecurity and Infrastructure Security Agency (CISA) and the U.S. Department of Homeland Security (DHS) have published numerous guides on self-assessment programs and provided to the industry and the public specific guides on such topics as protecting houses of worship, school safety and hostile vehicle mitigation.
+Panelists will discuss new publications on best practices for the protection of facilities and crowded public spaces from CISA and DHS, relevant federally funded programs and an interactive discussion on how SIA members can integrate new technologies and solutions into their business.